Accelerating Federated Learning with a Global Biased Optimiser: Convergence Analysis

 \textbf{Theorem 1} (Convergence of FedGBO using SGDm) \textit{Let the assumptions A1-A5 hold, the total number of iterations $T > (1 - \beta)^{-1}$, $\tilde{\eta} = K\eta > 0, 0 \leq \beta < 1$, and using the update steps given by (4) and (5), we have:}

 where $\tilde{T} = T - \frac{\beta}{1 - \beta}$, and $Y = 18 B^2 L^2 \left( R^2 + G^2 + \frac{\sigma^2}{K} \right)$. \\

-Theorem 1 therefore shows that the perturbed gradient and momentum framework presented above can be used to apply an existing convergence proof from an optimiser in the centralised setting to the FedGBO framework.
+Theorem 1 therefore shows that the perturbed gradient and momentum framework presented above can be used to apply an existing convergence proof from an centralised optimiser to FedGBO.
 Next, we simplify Theorem 1 to achieve a more explicit convergence rate. \\

 \textbf{Corollary 1} (Theorem 1 simplification using iteration assumption) \textit{Making the same assumptions as in Theorem 1, and also that $T \gg (1 - \beta)^{-1}$, hence $\tilde{T} \approx T$, and using $\tilde{\eta} = (1 - \beta)\frac{2C}{\sqrt{T}}$, for $C > 0$, then}